Lake Superior Photography Workshop for Women | October 4-7, 2026

 • Women-only psychological safety built in

-• Lifelong connections with women who get it
+• Lifelong connections with women who understand creative time is non-negotiable

 • Accountability partners for your next solo photography adventure